-At its core though, Wuthering Heights is a wildly passionate story about the obsessive love between Cathy and Heathcliff.
+At its core, Wuthering Heights is a wildly passionate story about the obsessive love between Cathy and Heathcliff.

-Tackling themes of grief, revenge, and abuse, the novel is especially known for its descriptions of the lonely moors.
+Tackling themes of grief, revenge, and abuse, the novel is well-known for its descriptions of the lonely moors.

 27. A Short History of Nearly Everything, by Bill Bryson

-Told with Bryon’s customary humour, A Short History of Nearly Everything covers everything from the rise of civilisation to the Big Bang, explaining theories and facts in a way normal people, not just scientists, can understand.
+Told with Bryon’s customary humour, A Short History of Nearly Everything covers everything from the Big Bang to the rise of civilisation, explaining theories and facts in a straightforward and easy-to-understand way.

-If you think geology, physics, and chemistry are boring, then this is the book that’ll change your mind.
+If you think geology, physics, and chemistry are boring, then this book might just change your mind.

 From classic romance novels to sweeping accounts of human history, we hope that there’s something to pique everyone’s interest here.
 For more reading ideas, why not visit the books and literature section of our website?

 If you’re an avid reader, or looking to get stuck into some good books again, you might also want to consider getting involved in one of the book clubs over on Rest Less Events.
-They’re great places to meet other literature lovers and get introduced to writers you might never have tried.
+They’re great places to meet other literature lovers and be introduced to writers you may never have tried.